 11. Adopt a healthy lifestyle.

 The saying goes, “no health, no wealth.”

-What’s the point of being wealthy if you’re not healthy?
+What’s the point of being financially successful if you neglect your health?

 While you’re still young and in your 20s, take advantage of learning almost anything!

 Before you purchase something, ask yourself if there is a lower-cost alternative or if you can DIY.
-It’s okay to hire the pros so that you can save time on the complicated tasks.
+It’s okay to hire the pros so that you can save time on complicated tasks.
 But, for the most part, you can seriously SAVE SO MUCH money by learning and having fun with DIY.
-Not everything will appeal to you, but you can choose the things that pique your interest.

 “I’m trying to pare down decisions.
 I don’t want to make decisions about what I’m eating or wearing.
 Because I have too many other decisions to make.”